s3664099/TV-Box/ReadMe.md

 **Wednesday 28 Sept 2022**
 Added a key listener to the JFrame to close the program as a means to escape without shutting down the computer.

+**Saturday 1 Oct 2022**
+Added shortcut key to kill the program but not shut down the computer.
+If hold down ctrl and click on the 'shutdown' button the program will be killed.

 ##To Do
 1. Add a process to select a video and launch it using the default video player